soumick1/zsc-llm/README.md

-# zsc-llm — Notebook‑accurate Hierarchical Zero‑Shot Classification
+# zsc-llm — Zero-shot Hierarchical Classifier for LLMs

+> zsc-llm proves useful when there are a large number of textual classes which semantically are very near to each other.
 > Build a **label tree** from your label names/descriptions and classify texts **level‑by‑level** with fast embedding similarity.
 Clean Python API + simple CLI.
 Works with **TF‑IDF** (default) or **Sentence‑Transformers**.

 ---